sqlfluff/sqlfluff/.github/ISSUE_TEMPLATE/bug_report.md

 ## Dialect

 ## Version
-Include the output of `sqlfluff --version` along with your Python version
+Include the output of `sqlfluff --version` along with your Python version.
+If you are using dbt then please additionally include the dbt version.

 ## Configuration
 ```